 non-profit status in 2016.

-OyG is entirely run by working artists, and so recognizes that exploration is key to the sustainment of artistic vitality.
-Thus, we embark on an exploratory model where artists take the role of curator, critic and promoter.
-Working without specific intentions of commercial profit or an explicit curatorial ideology, the goal of OyG is to mount exhibitions that provoke interpretation and dialogue and bolster artistic community.
-In doing so, we participate within a wider forum to disseminate aesthetic experience in new ways and expand our roles, priorities and scope of influence within art culture.
+OyG is entirely run by working artists, who recognize that exploration is key to artistic vitality.
+We embrace an exploratory model where artists take the role of curator, critic and promoter.
+Working without concern for commercial profit or an explicit curatorial ideology, the goal of OyG is to mount exhibitions that provoke dialogue and bolster artistic community.
+In doing so, we participate within a wider forum to disseminate aesthetic experience and expand our roles, priorities and scope of influence within art culture.

 Half of the current co-directors of OyG live outside of New York City.
 Working collaboratively over geographical distances allows OyG to extend beyond local communities and forge larger networks of cultural dialogue.